hareeshkavumkulath/BigdataAnalytics/README.md

 The complete dataset contains data from 2010 till now and the size is around 16 GB.
 To ease the development of algorithm we stripped down the entire dataset into a small dataset.
 The development dataset contains data from August 2019.

 There are 41 fields in the datasets.
 For the initial analysis we have dropped few columns.
-After dropping the unnecessary columnsa and after removing the spaces from the column names, we have following columns, which we think are necessary for the implementation of our algorithm.
+After dropping the unnecessary columns and after removing the spaces from the column names, we have following columns, which we think are necessary for the implementation of our algorithm.

 | Column name | Type | Details |
 |---|---|---|